 1 Reduce the memory requirements of RightBooth

-If you are using RightBooth 6 and you try to add an image that is larger than your screen, you will see this warning message::
+If you try to add an image that is larger than your screen you will see this warning message:

-If you choose Yes, RightBooth will create a reduced size copy of your image in the same folder as the original, and will use the reduced image instead.
+If you choose Yes, RightBooth will create a reduced size copy of your image in the same folder as the original, and will then use the reduced image within RightBooth.

 As an example, let's assume you are running your event on a desktop display size of 1920 x 1080 pixels and you try to add the image landscape.jpg, which has a size of 8000 x 3000 pixels.
 By selecting Yes to the above message, RightBooth will create a new image named landscape#r.jpg which has a size of 1920 x 720 pixels.
 This reduced image maintains the same aspect ratio as the original and it is no bigger than the desktop display size, and more importantly, it will load quicker and use far less memory.

 We strongly advise you to say Yes whenever this question arises.
 Your events will benefit from improved execution speed and reduced memory requirements.